JBurrellIRL/ProjectFive/README.md

     - ARN: Bucket ARN (copy from S3 Bucket page)
 - Click 'Add Statement'.
 - Click 'Generate Policy'.
-- Copy the policy from the popup that appears
+- Copy the policy from the popup that appears.
 - Paste the generated policy into the Permissions > Bucket Policy area.
 - Add '/*' at the end of the 'Resource' key, and save.
 - Go to the 'Access Control List' section click edit and enable List for Everyone (public access) and accept the warning box.

 ### IAM
-- From the 'Services' menu, search IAM and select it.
+- From the 'Services' menu, search IAM and select it when it's returned.
-- Once on the IAM page, click 'User Groups' from the side bar, then click 'Create group'.
+- Once on the IAM page, click 'User Groups' from the side bar, then click 'Create Group'.
 Choose a name and click 'Create'.
 - Go to 'Policies', click 'Create New Policy'.
 Go to the 'JSON' tab and click 'Import Managed Policy'.
 - Search 'S3' and select 'AmazonS3FullAccess'.
 Click 'Import'.
-- Get the bucket ARN from 'S3 Permissions' as per above.
+- Get the bucket ARN from 'S3 Permissions'  .
 - Delete the '*' from the 'Resource' key and add the following code into the area:

 ```